 Embracing Our Embarrassment

-Several weeks ago, I recorded the audio version of my book, A Widow’s Awakening, in my sunroom.
-It was an interesting experience, telling the entire tale into a microphone while Colin, the audio technician, sat a few feet away listening carefully to every word.
+Years ago, I was recording the audio version of my book, “A Widow’s Awakening,” in my sunroom (audio version of book currently not available).
+It was a rather interesting experience, telling the entire tale into a microphone while Colin – the audio technician and a complete stranger – sat a few feet away listening carefully to every word.

 When I finished reading the paragraph out loud, I leaned back and looked over at Colin.